 - Energy efficient lighting program in the residential sector: The lighting program in the residential sector is primarily a demand-side management (DSM) programme, in addition to energy savings.
 There are two lighting programs.
-They are: (1) the Caring Program (Program Perduli)-a program of the state owned electricity company-PLN and (2) Brightness Program (Program Terang)-a government program.
+They are: (1) the Caring Program (Program Perduli)ô a program of the state owned electricity companyô PLN and (2) Brightness Program (Program Terang)ô a government program.
 The programs provide subsidised, and in certain cases, free CFLs to eligible households. - Energy Awards: Indonesia is an active participant in the ASEAN Energy Award program, specifically the Best Practice Competition for Energy Efficient Buildings and Best Practice Competition for Energy Management in Buildings and Industries.
-Indonesia has won several awards in these programs. d) Financial resources and budget allocation An annual government budget is allocated for energy conservation programs and R&D. The government budget for the Energy Conservation Partnership Program-energy audit was USD 400 000 in FY2009. e) Method for monitoring and measuring effects of action plans Energy consumption data is obtained on a regular basis by the Central Statistical Agency-(Badan Pusat Statistik, or BPS).
+Indonesia has won several awards in these programs. d) Financial resources and budget allocation An annual government budget is allocated for energy conservation programs and R&D. The government budget for the Energy Conservation Partnership Programô energy audit was 4 billion IDR in FY2009, 20 billion IDR each of FY2010 and FY2011. e) Method for monitoring and measuring effects of action plans Energy consumption data is obtained on a regular basis by the Central Statistical Agencyô (Badan Pusat Statistik, or BPS).
 Specific data are collected through various government programmes on EE&C. The Partnership Program of (the former) Directorate General of Electricity and Energy Utilization provides data on energy intensity and energy saving potential in industry and commercial buildings.
 As of 2009, 292 industries and commercial buildings had been audited by the program.
 Data on energy use in buildings of government departments and agencies and regional governments is obtained regularly.
-Voluntary reporting within the activities of the Energy Conservation Clearinghouse provides further information and data on the effects of measures. f) Expected results Indonesia's energy conservation program expects to realise the goal of energy savings identified in RIKEN, which are based on studies on energy saving potential and energy audits. g) Future tasks Implementation of Governmental Regulation No. 70/2009 regarding Energy Conservation (issued in 16 November 2009).
-The regulation was called for by the Law No. 30/2007 regarding Energy (the Energy Law).
+Voluntary reporting within the activities of the Energy Conservation Clearinghouse provides further information and data on the effects of measures. f) Expected results Indonesiaø energy conservation program expects to realise the goal of energy savings identified in RIKEN, which are based on studies on energy saving potential and energy audits. g) Future tasks Continuing the energy conservation program such as: implementation and completion of energy conservation policy, conduct activities related to public awareness, training, energy conservation partnership program, preparing the certification of energy managers and energy auditors and enhance international cooperation.
 Institutional Structure Under the Energy Law, energy policies are formulated by the National Energy Council (Dewan Energy Nasional, or DEN), established in 2008.
 DEN consists of stakeholders of energy that includes seven ministers and high-ranking government officials, and eight stakeholder members from industry, academia, technology experts, representative of environmental concerns, and consumers.
-Presidential Decree No. 43/1991 mandates relevant government ministries and agencies to issue coordinated government rulings and programs within their respective jurisdictions and regulatory roles, to promote and encourage energy conservation13.
+Presidential Decree No. 43/1991 mandates relevant government ministries and agencies to issue coordinated government rulings and programs within their respective jurisdictions and regulatory roles, to promote and encourage energy conservation11.
 This Decree is directed to establish cross-sector regulations to provide incentives and disincentives to conserve energy.
 The Ministry of Energy and Mineral Resources is the focal-point of national energy conservation and energy efficiency programs.
-The regional governments are responsible for implementing energy efficiency and conservation programs within their jurisdiction in the regions.
-13 Presidential Decree (KEPRES) No. 43/1991 regarding Energy Conservation a) Name of organisation The Ministry of Energy and Mineral Resources (MEMR), Directorate General of New Renewable Energy and Energy Conservation, Directorate of Energy Conservation b) Status of organisation Government c) Role and responsibility Formulation of energy conservation policies; implementation of energy conservation policies; establish norms, standards, process, and criteria regarding energy conservation; provide technical training and evaluation of energy conservation programmes. d) Covered sectors All economic sectors of industry, transport, commercial, and the residential sector e) Established dates August 2010.
+The regional governments are responsible for 11 Presidential Decree (KEPRES) No. 43/1991 regarding Energy Conservation implementing energy efficiency and conservation programs within their jurisdiction in the regions. a) Name of organisation The Ministry of Energy and Mineral Resources (MEMR), Directorate General of New Renewable Energy and Energy Conservation, Directorate of Energy Conservation b) Status of organisation Government c) Role and responsibility Formulation of energy conservation policies; implementation of energy conservation policies; establish norms, standards, process, and criteria regarding energy conservation; provide technical training and evaluation of energy conservation programmes. d) Covered sectors All economic sectors of industry, transport, commercial, and the residential sector e) Established dates August 2010.